13 Top PayPal Scams (And Tips for Avoiding Them)

 Bottom line

-Whether you’re using PayPal or any other online service, it is important to be vigilant in protecting your PII.
+Whether you’re using PayPal or any other online service, it is important to protect your personal information.
 If you receive any communication from PayPal that seems suspicious or fraudulent, you should proceed with caution.
 Common signs of a scam include poor grammar, generic greetings, an unnecessary sense of urgency, and suspicious email addresses or URLs.
 If you are the victim of a scam, you should change your password immediately and report the scam to PayPal.

 4.9